NofarCarmeli/nofarcarmeli.github.io/index.md

 # Nofar Carmeli

 I am a Ph.D. student in the [Computer Science Department](http://cs.technion.ac.il/) at Technion, Israel.
-My research, advised by [Prof. Benny Kimelfeld](https://benny.cs.technion.ac.il/) in [Technion Data & Knowledge Laboratory](https://tdk.cs.technion.ac.il/), focuses on database query optimization using their structure and enumeration techniques.
+My research, advised by [Prof. Benny Kimelfeld](https://benny.cs.technion.ac.il/) in [Technion Data & Knowledge Laboratory](https://tdk.cs.technion.ac.il/), focuses on database query optimization based on their structure and enumeration techniques.
-My work so far has focused on enumerating tree decompositions, that can be used as query plans, and on finding the fine grained complexity of evaluating queries.
+My work so far has focused on finding the fine grained complexity of evaluating queries and on enumerating tree decompositions (that can be used as query plans).
 I love teaching, mainly competitive programming and combinatorics.
 I also enjoy participating in improvisational theater and swing dancing.

 ## Education